Red Star Over China: Publishing history

+Red Star appeared first in Britain, published by Victor Gollancz as a Left Book Club title.
+The publication of the book in October 1937 coincided with the Battle of Shanghai, which drove public interest in what was happening in China.
+Within a month of its British release, the book had been through three reprints and the Left Book Club had sold around 100,000 copies.
+In the United States, the Random House edition had considerably lower total sales of 23,500.
+The February 1938 Random House edition added Chapter 13, "The Shadow of the Rising Sun".
+This chapter describes the CCP's guerilla war efforts.

 Snow was not available to read proofs of the initial London and New York editions, but he revised the text of the 1939 and 1944 editions.
 The Publisher's Note of the 1939 edition explains that Snow added a "substantial new section" of six chapters to include the Xi'an Incident, bringing the narrative up to July 1938 as well as "many textual changes."
 Snow made the textual changes partly to polish but he also responded to friends and reviewers.
-Some of them felt Snow's account of party history had been too critical of Soviet policy, and others felt that he had given too much credit to Mao for independent Chinese strategies.
+Some of them felt Snow's account of CCP history had been too critical of Soviet policy, and others felt that he had given too much credit to Mao for independent Chinese strategies.
 Snow toned down but did not remove the implicit criticisms of Stalin.
-The 1944 edition was allowed to go out of print in the 1950s, but Snow made substantial revisions and annotations for the Grove Press reprint of 1968.